OGD311/WikiLinks/README.md

 It also allows me to workout if a page has a redirect, so I can execute the logic for that which involves:
 - Grab the pages title
 - Grab the title of the page we are redirecting too
-- Insert the current title, an empty set, and True (for is_redirect) into the 'page_links' DB table
+- Insert the current title, an empty set, and True for is_redirect into the 'page_links' DB table
 - Insert the current title and the redirect title into the 'redirects' DB table
-- break out of the loop early and move onto the next page If the page is not a redirect, I next construct a set() of all links on said page, excluding wikipedia special tags like File:, Image:, Wikipedia:, etc; then I insert this data into the 'page_links' DB table.<br>
+- break out of the loop early and move onto the next page<br>
+- If the page is not a redirect, I next construct a set() of all links on said page, excluding wikipedia special tags like File:, Image:, Wikipedia:, etc
+- I insert this data into the 'page_links' DB table.
-Finally, I update the progress bar and move on
+- Finally, I update the progress bar and move on

 ---
 ### Searching the Nodes